wessm/Dockerfiles/jupyter-notebook-r/README.md

 # jupyter-notebook-r

-intermediate image, but fully functional, includes r and some r packages
+based on my base image, includes R and some R libraries